- Campus Life

 All departments, centers and programs have limited monies available to partially support faculty travel for presentations and attendance at professional conferences.

 In-House Mini-Grants are periodically available to provide "seed" money to initiate a new project or continue a current, externally sponsored project.
 In-House Program Development Grants support activities that seek to enhance the college’s visibility through special programmatic activities.
 The size of both grant programs is generally modest.
 In-House Mini-Grants and Program Development Grants must be linked to either a new or continuing project submitted to an external sponsor.
 The projects may focus on research, education, and/or public-service activities.

-This award program supports full-time faculty who wish to design projects and programs to develop and conduct research-based activities that will enhance their growth as scholars and enhance SUNY Plattsburgh's research environment.
+This award program supports full-time faculty who wish to design projects and programs to develop and conduct research-based activities that will enhance their growth as scholars and enhance SUNY Plattsburgh’s research environment.
 Support includes interdisciplinary/collaborative research programs and single-focused research programs.
-Individual requests may not exceed $5,000 and collaborative requests may not exceed $6,500 per proposal.
+Individual requests may not exceed $5,000.
 Contact Sponsored Research for more information.

 *Unless noted otherwise, please submit applications to SUNY Plattsburgh’s Office of Sponsored Research and Programs, 8th floor, Kehoe Admin.
 Building.